harshitneversettle/Full_stack_project/README.md

 ## ✨ Features

-- 🧾 User Signup & Login with JWT Auth
+- 🧾 User Signup & Login with JWT Authentication
+- 🖼️ User can upload profile picture during signup
 - 🔐 Admin Login with protected access
+- ✔️ Only Admin can add new products
 - 🍱 Admin can Add Food Items
+- 🔍 Filter food products by category/type
 - 🛒 Add/Remove Items from Cart
 - ❤️ Add/Remove Items from Favorites
 - 💳 Razorpay Payment Integration
 - 🔒 Protected Routes with Cookies & Tokens
-- 🖥️ Responsive User Interface

 ---